You too can get involved...

 Rangers", but it was cancelled after just one season...]

-[title in the ASCAP ACE database is the cryptic entry
+the title in the ASCAP ACE database is the rather cryptic entry:

-The title theme song was a collaboration of two songwriters --
+The marching theme song was a collaboration of three songwriters --

 Robert Allen was a songwriter who wrote for Johnny Mathis and others,